haley-dev-1/AdvDigitalLogic-fall2025/Lab 3 CPU Design/README.md

 * actually run this mf cuz i havent done that yet lolz
 * make RISCV program to be ran // run/test on the FPGA board

+# Riscv program that runs all instructions from verilog thing?
+# Assemble
+# Dump to memory
+# make it asm file

+# .dat wil be uploaded to baord
+# Will reply back with code you wrote on your GUI
+# If you did it right : it will echo what you made ? input: 63, output 63?

+# Idea .. build CPU that will run machine language program (asm)
+# send to board and reply back on Terminal

+# no ecall ... so to show back the value?
+In your etstbench, tb will pulse clock together.
+Asserts reset briefly, then deassert.
+(TB)

+# Getting output
+Put dispaly placements throughout CPU itself.
+In verilog, $display() display state of signals throughout (in verilog)

+# put display in cpu.sv

+# cpu.sv instead of top.sv
+# display state of registers
+...
 ..
 ..
 ..